Need to Restore SQL Server database backup?

 Restore errors

-Most common errors are "The media family on device .. is incorrectly formed", "RESTORE HEADERONLY is terminating abnormally", "The backup of the system database on device .. cannot be restored because it was created by a different version of the server" - they all occur when you try to restore to an older SQL server.
-You can NOT restore backups from a newer SQL version to an older - the formats of (Microsoft) backup files are different.
+The most common errors are "The media family on device .. is incorrectly formed," "RESTORE HEADERONLY is terminating abnormally" and "The backup of the system database on device .. cannot be restored because it was created by a different version of the server."
+These all occur when you try to restore to an older SQL server.
+You cannot restore backups from a newer SQL version to an older one, because the formats of Microsoft backup files are different.

 Do you guarantee the safety of the data?

 No (nobody would).
-Under no circumstances we accept any responsibility for the use and performance of this program.
-It is provided to you "AS IS" - use at you own risk (see Terms of Service).
-In general, database backup and restore operations should only be handled by a person who knows what he is doing.
-It is very easy to overwrite an existing database and loose the data.
-If in any doubt - don't do it yourself, find a professional that could help.
+Under no circumstances do we accept any responsibility for the use and performance of this program.
+It is provided to you "AS IS" — use at your own risk (see Terms of Service).
+In general, database backup and restore operations should only be handled by a person who knows what they are doing.
+It is very easy to overwrite an existing database and lose the data.
+If in any doubt, don't do it yourself — find a professional that can help.

 What license is it under?